python-students-summer2024/boolean-logic-exercise-yr2313/README.md

 ### Verify that the tests pass

 Pytest-based tests are included in the `tests` directory that will help you determine whether each function is operating as expected.
+You should not edit any files in the `test` directory.
+Run these tests from the `Tests` panel within Visual Studio Code.
+Running the test files directly does nothing.

-If the functions have been completed correctly, all tests should pass.
-You should not modify any files in the `test` directory.
+If your code has been completed correctly, all tests should pass.
+Failed tests indicate problems in your code.
+Failed tests will usually show an "`AssertionError`" message that may be helpful identifying where the error is in your code.

-If the tests do not appear, or seem to never stop loading, open up a Terminal window and run the command, `pytest --collect-only`, to see whether there are any errors in the code that prevent the tests from being discovered.
+If the tests do not appear in the `Tests` panel at all, or seem to never stop loading, or you experience other problems with them that prevent you from running them, open up a Terminal window and run the command, `pytest --collect-only`, to see whether there are any errors in your code that prevent the tests from being discovered.
+If there are no errors reported from that command, try running the tests directly from the Terminal with the command, `pytest`.

+In addition to syntax errors in your code, a common error that prevents the tests from running at all is indentation errors, where your code is incorrectly placed outside of (i.e. not indented within) any function.
+These usually result in a "`reading from stdin while output is captured!`" error when trying to run the tests from Terminal using the `pytest` command.